 Other local causes

-- Dissecting abdominal aortic aneurysm causes loin pain similar to renal colic in about 10% of cases.
+- Dissecting abdominal aortic aneurysm may cause loin pain similar to renal colic.
 The aneurysm can be adjacent to the ureter and cause haematuria from irritation or trauma.
 Consider when an older patient presents with apparent renal colic for the first time.

 - Herpes zoster causes a burning pain in a band corresponding to a dermatome.
 The pain may precede the rash.
 When the rash appears, diagnosis is easy.
 The skin is tender.